 Twenty miles north of Hull lies the seaside town of Withernsea.

-In this commissioned piece, especially for Whitefriargate, Hull-born artist Richie Culver explores his relationship with the town in which he grew up.
+In this commissioned piece, especially for Whitefriargate, Hull-born artist Richie Culver explored his relationship with the town in which he grew up.
 Despite not having had any formal training, his first artistic work was featured in a group exhibition at the Tate Modern.

 Since then Richie has experimented with photography, mixed-media installations and paintings.
 His work is heavily autobiographical, and his pride in his hometown has inspired this new piece.

 Shining a light towards Withernsea, a thriving seaside resort of the past, he embarked on a campaign to make the town great again.

 Encouraging residents and visitors from across the world to take a trip to the seaside while they’re here, Richie felt it was his duty to showcase what he calls a hidden gem.

 After all, who doesn’t love the ocean?
 Golden sands, arcades?